-In essence, cupping is just this: a 'cup' is placed open end downwards onto the skin.
-Air is withdrawn, pulling or sucking the enclosed skin and its underlying flesh up into the evacuated space inside.
-The cup is left in place for a period of time, after which the air is allowed back in, the cup is removed, and the skin gradually returns to its normal condition.
+In essence, cupping is just this: you place a ‘cup’ open end downwards onto the skin.
+You withdraw air from it, which pulls or sucks the enclosed skin and its underlying flesh up into the evacuated space inside.
+You leave the cup in place for a period of time, after which you allow the air back in, remove the cup, and the skin gradually returns to its normal condition.

 Theoretically any drinking cup or glass will do.
 In practice, various methods and designs have been used over the centuries.
 In early times they used hollow horns: anything that created suction.

-For probably thousands of years, a flame was used to heat the air inside.
+For probably thousands of years, they used a flame to heat the air inside.
 As the air cooled it contracted, creating a vacuum.
-This is called 'fire'-cupping.
+This is called ‘fire’-cupping.

-In other methods, the air is withdrawn by means of a small hand-pump, or by means of a squeeze-rubber balloon attached through a tube.
-When pinched the balloon expels air so that as it re-expands it draws air out, creating suction to draw skin up inside.
+In other methods, a small hand-pump withdraws the air, or by means of a squeeze-rubber balloon attached through a tube.
+When you pinch the balloon it expels air so that as it re-expands it draws air out, creating suction to draw skin up inside.

-'Cups', once made of hollowed gourds, horns and bamboo, are nowadays mostly made of glass.
+‘Cups’, once made of hollowed gourds, horns and bamboo, are nowadays mostly made of glass or plastic.

 As long as they do their job without damage to the patient, anything will do, including mugs and jam jars!
 (But make sure they are clean…)

 The tradition is so widespread that it is hard to know where it began.

 Its main early use was probably to draw pus and blood out of boils and carbuncles without squeezing the flesh directly and without putting the mouth to it.

 Certainly there are records of it in China from over 2200 years ago, where it has since been used for diseases ranging from tuberculosis to removing venom from snake-bites.